Aportio/itsm-rest-api-reference/README.md

 customers, tickets and comments.
 Running and exploring the server will provide a good feel and documentation of what is expected of any server-side implementation of the API.

+Certain implementation choices made in this reference implementation are of no consequence to anyone attempting a real-world implementation in order to front-end an ITSM backend API.
+Such an implementor is encouraged to look at the functionality of the API, not how it is implemented here.
+Specifically, the choice of database backend, support for a human browseable API, etc., can all be ignored.

 ## Starting the server

 You can run the server either via a docker image, or you can locally run the Python sources.